MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/database/dbmovement-scenario-goldenconfig.md

 ---

-# 'Golden configuration' promotion
+# Golden configuration promotion

 [!include [banner](../includes/banner.md)]

-Database Movement operations are a suite of self-service actions that can be used as part of Data Application Lifecycle Management (also referred to as *DataALM*).
-'Golden configuration' refers to a common practice among customers and partners in the Dynamics ecosystem whereby a developer environment is used as a configuration store.
-This allows implementation projects to store finalized global and company-specific settings in a database that can later become a baseline for Conference Room Pilots, Mock Go Lives, and Go Lives.
-This tutorial shows how to prepare a golden configuration database and hydrate a target UAT environment.
+Database movement operations are a suite of self-service actions that can be used as part of data application lifecycle management (DataALM).
+"Golden configuration" refers to a common practice among customers and partners in the Microsoft Dynamics ecosystem, where a developer environment is used as a configuration store.
+In this way, implementation projects can store finalized global and company-specific settings in a database that can later become a baseline for Conference Room Pilots, mock go-lives, and go-lives.
+This tutorial shows how to prepare a golden configuration database and hydrate a target user acceptance testing (UAT) environment.

 In this tutorial, you will learn how to:

->[!div class="checklist"]
+> [!div class="checklist"]
-> * Prepare the golden configuration database for Azure SQL.
+> * Prepare the golden configuration database for Microsoft Azure SQL Database.
-> * Execute the import to the target UAT environment.
+> * Run the import to the target UAT environment.
-> * Copy the UAT environment in to a production environment.
+> * Copy the UAT environment into a production environment.

-An example of this scenario is a customer who has not gone live with Microsoft Dynamics 365 for Finance and Operations, and instead is in the process of preparing for a Conference Room Pilot, Mock Go Live, or Go Live.
-This will support promoting a baseline 'golden' database from a developer environment to a UAT environment and eventually production.
+As an example of this scenario, a customer who hasn't gone live with Microsoft Dynamics 365 for Finance and Operations is instead preparing for a Conference Room Pilot, mock go-live, or go-live.
+This scenario supports promoting a baseline golden database from a developer environment to a UAT environment and eventually to production.

 ## Prerequisites

-To complete this tutorial you must have a developer environment deployed with a database curated as a 'golden configuration' database.
-You must also have at least one Standard User Acceptance Test (UAT) environment and optionally a production environment deployed.
+To complete this tutorial, you must have a developer environment that is deployed with a database that is curated as a golden configuration database.
+You must also have at least one standard UAT environment deployed and, optionally, a production environment.

 The developer environment must run the same *application version* of Finance and Operations as the target UAT environment.
 In addition, the *platform version* of the developer environment must be earlier than or the same as the platform version in the target UAT environment.

 ## Before you begin

 ### Supported SQL Server collation

-The only supported collation for Finance and Operations databases in the cloud is **SQL_Latin1_General_CP1_CI_AS**.
-Please ensure that your SQL Server and database collations in development environments are set to this.
-Also ensure that any configuration environments that are published to sandbox have this same collation.
+The only supported collation for Finance and Operations databases in the cloud is **SQL\_Latin1\_General\_CP1\_CI\_AS**.
+Make sure that your Microsoft SQL Server and database collations in development environments are set to this value.
+Also make sure that any configuration environments that are published to sandbox have this collation.

 ### Document the values of encrypted fields

 Encrypted and environment-specific values can't be imported into a new environment.
-After you've completed the import, you must re-enter some data from your source environment in your target environment.
+After you've completed the import, you must reenter some data from your source environment in your target environment.

 Because of a technical limitation that is related to the certificate that is used for data encryption, values that are stored in encrypted fields in a database will be unreadable after that database is imported into a new environment.
-Therefore, after an import, you must manually delete and re-enter values that are stored in encrypted fields.
+Therefore, after an import, you must manually delete and reenter values that are stored in encrypted fields.
 New values that are entered in encrypted fields after an import will be readable.
 The following fields are affected.
-The field names are given in Table.Field format.
+The field names are given in *Table.Field* format.

 | Field name                                               | Where to set the value |
 |----------------------------------------------------------|------------------------|